NextDotID/docs/docs/core-concepts/proof-service/intro.md

 [API docs](../../rest-api/kvservice-api.md)
 [An example of data in Arweave](https://viewblock.io/arweave/tx/wvzDhXgcglrUWob9CUjTfJ6tj322eCWDKI2bVtU_cx4)

-Noted that the APIs in the docs contain the API to help bind "Avatar <-> Identity", like `POST /v1/proof/payload` or `POST /v1/proof`, but also serval APIs to query the state of the [proofs](https://github.com/NextDotID/proof_server/blob/develop/docs/api.apib#L160) and [the proofchain under an avatar](https://github.com/NextDotID/proof_server/blob/develop/docs/api.apib#L285).
+Noted that the APIs in the docs contain the API to help bind `Avatar <-> Identity`, like `POST /v1/proof/payload` or `POST /v1/proof`, but also serval APIs to query the state of the [proofs](https://github.com/NextDotID/proof_server/blob/develop/docs/api.apib#L160) and [the proofchain under an avatar](https://github.com/NextDotID/proof_server/blob/develop/docs/api.apib#L285).
 The Arweave example contains the single Proof record and based on the mechanism of Arweave, can keep getting the previous record until Genesis one.

 ## Supported Platform

 [Supported Platform](https://github.com/NextDotID/proof_server#supported)

 ## How to contribute